 Allow me to give you a glimpse of where I daily prepare the future generation.
 As a teacher, you have a huge responsibility to be a good example in the life of your students.
 As a Christian, you are taught to spread the gospel and not be ashamed of it.
 I strive to do both but realize, that as a human being I’ve made my share of mistakes in this life time.
 I aim to be the light and salt on this earth, but mind you this is a public school.
 I am very transparent towards certain classes about my personal life, but not to all students or colleagues.
 I am always myself everywhere I go, but I have been taught by my pastors to use wisdom when it comes to my faith.
 This time, I felt a strong divine push to ‘Just do it like Nike’ and teach the ‘Poetry master classes’.
 My response went a little something like this: “Ok Lord, if it’s time to preach, teach and prophesy at school.
 Your will be done!
 But, I am scared and please help me not to cry as it has happened before.
 Prepare their hearts to receive and not to judge.
 Give me the strength to be strong, bold and courageous in Jesus name.
 Amen!”

 After this prayer, I obeyed and started with the preparations for the mini poetry master classes.
 Usually when I teach a class or a paid workshop, its duration is one hour.
 The week before Christmas break, I had 30 minutes to inspire my students and colleagues with ‘my spoken word poetry’.
 Within four days, I had performed my poems probably 40 times!
 Before and after a performance, I usually explain what I was going through in that moment of time and how I received my inspiration.
 I shared my journey towards my ‘Gilleon’S Hope’ brand, explained the different forms of poetry, taught them how they are able to write themselves and even got them to share their own poetry with the group.
-The response of the students as well as my colleagues were very touching.
+The response of the students as well as my colleagues was very touching.
 And guess what?
 I didn’t cry once in front of my students!
 Unfortunately, I wasn’t strong enough in front of my colleagues.
 I felt very vulnerable afterwards, but also very brave and proud because I still did it!
 A feeling of now they really know who I am!
 Not just ‘the teacher’ or ‘a colleague’ but the soul, the mind, the heart of the woman they see standing before them!

 Looking back at these precious moments, it makes me realize how much I love my job and this new discovered talent I am developing!
 For the past three weeks, I have been teaching online and it’s not the same as a classroom full of cuties eager to learn or not.
-This lock down forces you to reflect and truthfully I believe that I am doing exactly what I need to be doing.
+This lock down forces you to reflect and I truthfully believe that I am doing exactly what I need to be doing.
 As I mature, I understand that everything has a reason.
 I learn to accept life as it comes and let seasons go as they are over.
 I can honestly say that I am truly blessed and grateful for my life on this earth!
 So I hope that if you ever have to face a challenge and it raises anxiety, let my story encourage you to face that giant and come out victorious!
 While the world is safe and sound at home with their loved ones, I’ll leave you with one last tip which is to watch the documentary ‘The Call to Courage’ from New York Times best-selling author and professor Brene Brown on Netflix.